curityio/istio-demo-installation/README.md

  - minikube tunnel --profile example

-Then run this command and get the value of the EXTERNAL-IP field:
+Then run this command and read the value of the EXTERNAL-IP field:

 - kubectl get svc istio-ingressgateway -n istio-system